Nigel-Steijn/Nigel-Steijn/README.md

 ### About Me

-I’m a Rust and C++ Engineer at heart with a deep intrigue for digital technology.
+I’m a Rust Engineer at heart with a deep intrigue for digital technology.
 Whether it's low-level languages or high-level optimizations, I love creating code that improves people’s lives.
 My passion lies in creating efficient and effective software solutions.

 ### Skills and Expertise

 - **Languages:**
   - Rust
-  - C++
   - JavaScript/TypeScript

 - **Favourites**